YunoHost/doc/hardware.md

 # Hardware

 YunoHost can be installed on the following hardware :
-- ARM boards (Raspberry Pi, Olinuxino LIME1 & 2, Orange Pi, etc...) ;
+- ARM boards (Raspberry Pi, Olinuxino LIME1 & 2, Orange Pi, etc.) ;
 - 'Old' desktop computers or laptops ;
 - Remote servers, a.k.a Virtual Private Servers (VPS).